 “The bream hold out here in the middle of the lake,” Smith reported.
 “The shallow water is so hot, and the sun’s so bright that the coolest, shadiest water in the lake often can be found out here in the middle.”
 We fished for about 20 minutes before we got a bite.
 As soon as we caught our first bluegill, we moved the boat to the area where the fish had taken the bait.
 I marked the spot as a waypoint on my hand-held GPS receiver.
 Then, I knew Smith and I could return to the same region at any time during the day we wanted to fish it.

 Using the trolling motor, we quietly backed away from the site and caught five or six more bluegills holding in the middle of the lake.
 Each time the fish quit biting, I’d mark the spot as a waypoint.
 Then we would move and cast, hoping to locate other schools of big bluegills and shellcrackers.
 That afternoon, we pinpointed five places in the middle of the small lake where we kept catching 1- to 1-1/2-pound bluegills and shellcrackers.
-When we finished at our fifth fishing place, we used the GPS receiver to return to our first spot and repeated the same course we had fished earlier that afternoon.
+When we finished at our fifth fishing place, we used the GPS receiver to return to our first spot, as a side note we looked into the GPS tracker reviews to find the best one for us, and repeated the same course we had fished earlier that afternoon.
 At each location, we continued to take big bream until the fish stopped biting.
 Then we would move to the next waypoint to catch more.
 During the hottest part of the summer, you’ll locate bluegills schooled-up in deep-water ponds.
 By finding their schools, you can catch these panfish throughout the day.

 “On slow fishing days when the bluegills refuse to bite, I’ll use a small hook, 4- to 6-pound-test line and two or three live red worms on one hook as bait,” Smith said.
 “I’ll cast the bait out and let it fall to the bottom.
 If the bluegills don’t take the worms on the fall, I’ll occasionally twitch the line and mop the bottom with my bait until the bluegills have to attack.
 I catch big bluegills and shellcrackers using these satellite techniques, even on the hottest days of the summer.”